Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 preview images,
 and comparisons.

-There are two editors that can be used to preview you VapourSynth-Script.
+There are four editors that can be used to preview your VapourSynth-Script.

 1. [VSEdit](https://bitbucket.org/mystery_keeper/vapoursynth-editor).